 Once the property is rezoned, the permitting pathway for additional high density recreation infrastructure will be opened.
-We feel a Determination of Significance is appropriate considering that the potential significant environmental impacts resulting from this rezone would be difficult to mitigate during recreational design and development, and offsite mitigation would not adequately compensate for the loss of critical habitat function for these localized areas.
+We feel a Determination of Significance is appropriate considering that the potential significant environmental impacts resulting from this rezone would likely be analyzed project by project and therefore missing needed cumulative analysis, would be difficult to mitigate during recreational design and development, and offsite mitigation would not adequately compensate for the loss of critical habitat function for these localized areas.

 Although the application is a non-project action, disclosure of potential impacts to the environment (i.e. critical areas and species) must be identified during the rezone application and considered during the SEPA decision.
-Identifying potential impacts to ecological connectivity in the Gold Creek Valley is needed to ensure that public investments and commitments are maintained.
+This can only be achieved via an EIS resulting from a DNS.